 The second clarification pertains to the scope or completeness of a functionalist theory.
 Functionalism claims that the nature of mental states is determined by what they do, by how they function.
 So a belief that it is sunny, for example, might be constituted in part by its relations to certain other beliefs (such as that the sun is a star), desires (such as the desire to be on a beach), inputs (such as seeing the sun), and outputs (such as putting on sunglasses.)
 Now consider the other beliefs and desires (in the above example) that partially constitute the nature of the belief that it is sunny.
 In the strongest versions of functionalism, those beliefs and desires are themselves functional states, defined by their relations to inputs, outputs, and other mental states that are in turn functionally constituted; and so on.
 In this case, every mental state is completely or purely constituted by its relations to other things, without remainder.
 Nothing can exist as a mental state on its own, only in relation to the others.
 In contrast, weaker versions of functionalism could allow some mental states to be basic and non-functional For example, if functionalism applies to all mental states, one could hope to explain intentional states functionally while allowing for conscious mental states to be basic.
 Then the belief that it is sunny might be constituted, in part, by its relations to certain sensations of warmth or yellowness, but those sensations might not be functional states.
 Generally speaking, philosophers who do not specify otherwise are assuming that functionalism should be the strong or pure variety.
 Impure or weak versions of functionalism—what Georges Rey calls “anchored” versions—do not succeed in explaining the mental in terms of purely non-mental ingredients.
 So whatever other value they might have, they fall short as metaphysical theories of the nature of mental states.
 Some would deny that weak theories should count as versions of functionalism at all.

 There are many more variations among functionalist theories than can be discussed herein, but the above clarifications are sufficient to give a flavor of the various nuances.
 It is safe to say that in one version or another, functionalism remains the most widely accepted theory of the nature of mental states among contemporary theorists.
 Nevertheless, recently, perhaps in view of the difficulties of working out the details of functionalist theories, some philosophers have been inclined to offer supervenience theories of mental states as alternatives to functionalism.
 But as Jaegwon Kim correctly pointed out, supervenience simply allows us to pose the question about the nature of mental states, it is not an answer.
 The question is: Why do mental states supervene on the physical states of the creatures that have them, or at least of the world altogether?
 Functionalism provides one possible answer: Mental states supervene on physical states because mental states are functional states, i.e., they are realized by physical states.
-Much remains to be said about such a theory, and to many philosophers the arguments for it do not seems as decisive in 2008 as they did in 1968.
+Much remains to be said about such a theory, and to many philosophers the arguments for it do not seem as decisive as when they were initially offered.
 But there is no denying that it is an intriguing and potentially powerful theory.

 - Block, N. (ed.)
 1980a.
 Readings in Philosophy of Psychology, Volume One.
 Cambridge, MA: Harvard University Press.